Help

 Only you can authorize payments.
 You have complete control over whom you are issuing a payment to, the exact payment amount, when the payment should be delivered by or whether to pay the bill at all.
 If you have a flat fee or recurring bill that you would like to have paid each month, you can instruct us to make that payment automatically for you.
 Back to top

-Yes.
-There are two ways that you can schedule payments automatically: 1.
-Automatic payment in response to an e-bill.
 An automatic payment in response to an e-bill is a payment that you set up to go out every time you receive this e-bill without requiring your approval each time.
 You can pay the full bill, pay the minimum due, pay nothing and file the bill, or create your own rule for how the bill gets paid.
 For example, you could tell us to pay your credit card bill automatically in three different ways:

-You can also select when to pay the billeither on the due date or when the bill arrives.
-You will receive an e-mail notification when an automatic bill has been paid.
-2. Automatic payment at regular intervals.
 This type of automatic payment gets paid by establishing the interval when the payment should be made, along with other supporting payment details.
 You specify the amount, the frequency, the start date and the number of instances to make (for due date models it is number of payments instead of end date).
 Based on the duration of the loan you could also establish the end date of the automatic payment rule.
 For example, you could have us schedule a payment for your car loan in the amount of $300 on the 1st of every month for the next 36 months.
 Back to top

 To verify that a payment has been sent, from your navigation links, click View a Report.
 The View Reports page appears.
 From the Report title listbox, select the appropriate report and click Generate report.
 You can also create a new report or edit an existing report.
 Back to top